After a long break...We are back!

 Cyprus Comic Con is a non-profit organisation that celebrates comic book-influenced art and culture in Cyprus.
 With over 15,000 guests in its second year, the Cyprus Comic Con is aspiring to become one of the major geek events in the Mediterranean.

-One of the many parts of the con is an in-house film festival specialising in screening genre short films (sci-fi, horror, fantasy, fan films etc) from local and international film-makers.
+One of the many parts of the con is an in-house film festival specializing in screening genre short films (sci-fi, horror, fantasy, fan films, etc) from local and international filmmakers.